 With the prevalence of Ransomware and internal sabotage, it is no longer sufficient to operate without reliable backup/ restore.
 With :Recover, an optional SSProtect service component, you maintain access to individual Versions of content you create, edit, share, and manage - without changing any other aspect of how you work with your data.

 Unlike other backup/ restore solutions that periodically copy data from your host to another location, SSProtect maintains protected content with each change, imposing zero procedural impact to users while ensuring that content is up-to-date.
-Backup is automatic and configured with Policy, while Restoration can be manually driven by end-users or programmatically integrated for automatic external system integration.
+Backup is automatic and can be specialized with Policy controls, while Restoration can be manually driven by end-users or programmatically integrated for automatic external system integration.

 It's worth noting that Restored content remains secured, since SSProtect protects data at the source and maintains protections wherever content travels.
-As such, data Restore retains the Access Control requirements embedded into Policies that are decoupled from Backup/ Restore configuration and execution (reducing the potential impact to security posture when in-use).
+As such, data Restore retains the Access Control requirements embedded into Policies that are decoupled from :Recover Backup/ Restore operation and execution.
+This maintains the same effective security posture offered by the core SSProtect :Foundation.

 Double/ Hybrid Conversion Flexibility

 In all cases, :Recover content is isolated from KODiAC Cloud Service operators - except of course when the MSP utilizes its' own SSProtect Organization and you specifically grant one of its' members access to your content (as a Third Party Trust).

 Double Conversion and Hybrid Conversion utilize different Threat Models.
 This changes accessibility to Restore operations, which depends on the Operating Mode and the relationship of the User that created the target Version (instance).